Reviewed by: Brandon Brown

 Selling your home is stressful.
 The relief you feel when a potential buyer finally makes a reasonable offer to purchase your house is like crossing the finish line of a big race—you can now enjoy a nice, long exhale.
 Unfortunately, this feeling can be fleeting.

-Even after you accept an offer, there will still be hurdles to get over before the home sale is confirmed and completed.
-This is because the buyer’s offer will probably come with contingencies.
-What does house contingent mean?
+Even after you accept an offer, there will still be hurdles to get over before the home sale is officially confirmed and completed.
+This is because the buyer’s offer will probably come with contingencies as part of the purchase agreement.

 - The traditional home-selling process